tzur/AFNetworking/TinCan/README.md

 ### Deleting messages

 TinCan never deletes any messages automatically, **it is up to the application to delete obsolete messages**. `-[TINMessenger removeAllMessagesForScheme:error:]` removes all the messages targeted to the provided scheme.
 The provided scheme must be one of the application's suppored schemes defined in applications ~Info.plist~, otherwise an error is be reported.
-It's **advised to remove the incoming message** right after compleating its processing.
+It's **advised to remove the incoming message** right after completing its processing.

 Example: